-- a) Breakdown for each activity and program type (i.e. permanent housing, operating subsidies, project expenses, program assistance, services coordination, payroll, etc.). - b) A description of the target activities and timelines that were met. - c) Unduplicated number of homeless persons or persons at imminent risk of homelessness served, and a total number served in all years of the program, as well as the homeless population served. - d) Number of instances of service and other socioeconomic or statistical data collected via the HMIS system. - e) Increases in capacity for new and existing programs. - f) Number of unsheltered homeless persons being sheltered.

-- g) The types of housing assistance provided, broken out by the number of individuals. - h) Number of homeless persons entering permanent housing. - i) Number of homeless persons being assisted through operating subsidies and program services. - j) Outcome data for individuals served through program funds, including the type of housing that an individual exited to, the percent of successful housing exits, and exit types for unsuccessful housing exits. - k) The alignment between HHAP funding priorities and "Housing First Principles". - Major accomplishments and impacts from funding that contributed to the IVCCC's goals and objectives.
+- a) Breakdown for each activity and program type (i.e. rapid rehousing, permanent housing, operating subsidies, project expenses, program assistance, services coordination, payroll, etc.). - b) A description of the target activities and timelines that were met. - c) Unduplicated number of homeless persons or persons at imminent risk of homelessness served, and a total number served in all years of the program, as well as the homeless population served. - d) Number of instances of service and other socioeconomic or statistical data collected via the HMIS system. - e) Increases in capacity for new and existing programs. - f) Number of unsheltered homeless persons being sheltered. - g) The types of housing assistance or services provided, broken out by the number of individuals assisted. - h) Number of homeless persons entering permanent housing. - i) Number of homeless persons being assisted through the funded eligible project. - j) Outcome data for individuals served through program funds, including the type of housing that an individual exited to, the percent of successful housing exits, and exit types for unsuccessful housing exits. - k) The alignment between HHAP funding priorities and "Housing First Principles". - 1) Major accomplishments and impacts from funding that contributed to the IVCCC's goals and objectives.